 Graves Light up close:

-The big event in Boston Harbor news last week was the announcement that the Government had reached an agreement to sell Graves Light for $934,000- something it had been trying to do for years.
-It is uncertain what if any commercial use the lighthouse and ledges can be put to: Lying low to the waterline and then extending out below it for several hundred yards to the northeast, Graves Ledge is jagged and highly exposed to open seas.
-Building any other permanent structure is likely not feasible.
-However, it surely is a place of great beauty and historic significance.
+A photo of Graves Light, which was reportedly sold for $934,000 last week.
+Lying low to the waterline and then extending out below it for several hundred yards to the northeast, Graves Ledge is jagged and highly exposed to open seas.
+It surely is a place of great beauty and historic significance.
 It is also certainly is a useful beacon, warning ships to steer clear of the ledge and all of the obstructions just inshore of it, including the roaring bulls, Devil’s Back and the Aldrich Ledge.
-We wish the new owners the best of luck.

 A photo of the East side of Graves, which I took on a calm autumn evening as the sun set (sometime back in 2007):

 A long view of the Graves, taken from its Northeast side, with the City of Boston skyline in the background :

 Graves Ledges up close, again with the city in the distance: